LionSec/katoolin/README.md

 The old katoolin uses an outdated package list.
 Katoolin3 always keeps its package list up to date.

 - __Improved handling of missing packages__
-The old katoolin breaks if a package isn't available in the repositories anymore.
-Katoolin3 detects those and simply removes them from its package list.
+The old katoolin breaks if a package isn't available in the repositories anymore or has some dependency errors.
+Katoolin3 detects those and simply ignores them.

 - __Removal of packages__
 You can now remove all packages installed by katoolin3 (individually or all at once).